 Spain, France and Russia are perhaps the most readily identifiable as Bull, Lion and Bear respectively, though the Russian bear is here of the Polar variety.
 Characterized by aggression & cunning, the Central Powers appear as the German Tiger & Austro-Hungarian Wolf, both under sustained & bloody attack from surrounding foes.
 Belgium is a docile stag, its hind quarters being voraciously consumed by the German Tiger.
 Holland is a docile cow, Denmark an equally quiet goat, and Norway & Sweden a cosy pair of beady-eyed badgers.
 Britain is a powerful leopard, springing across the Channel.
 Switzerland is a docile lamb, Italy & Romania potentially dangerous coiled snakes, Montenegro a wild cat, Albania a white rabbit, Greece a turtle, Bulgaria a jackal, Turkey a crocodile and perhaps, most curious of all, Serbia an aggressive kangaroo.
 Last but not least, Portugal is depicted in canine form, perhaps a large Portuguese Podengo or hunting dog.

 Portugal entered the war in March 1916, in the wake of growing tensions with Germany, particularly in her African colonies.
 She subsequently sent two Divisions of troops (CEP) & a Corps of Heavy Artillery (CAPI) to France in Feb 1917.
 Her 60,000 troops were poorly reinforced & sustained very heavy casualties during the German 1918 Spring offensive, particularly at the Battle of La Lys (Estaires) in April 1918.

-Another example of this map features in the British Library’s major Exhibition, Maps and the 20th Century: Drawing the Line (Nov 2016-March 2017)
+This example features in the British Library’s Exhibition, Maps and the 20th Century: Drawing the Line (Nov 2016-March 2017)